Britain First: National People's Party

 In November 2011, Britain First announced the registration of a political party, the "National People's Party", with Golding named as leader, Edwards as nominating officer and McBride as treasurer.
 However, the Electoral Commission register shows Britain First listed itself from November 2011 as a political party, with the same roles for the three officers, and no current or past listing for a National People's Party, so it is not clear whether the National People's Party has a separate existence.
 The Britain First website carries a constitution for the Party stating, among other things, that "The campaign group Britain First will ... be entitled to put forward a representative to sit on the Standing Committee", a six-person group "tasked with the direction of the Party and running all its affairs".

 Northern Ireland offshoot

 The principal figures in Britain First, Dowson and Golding, launched a new political party in Northern Ireland in April 2013.
 Dowson was registered with the Electoral Commission as the Protestant Coalition's leader, and Golding as its treasurer.
-However, Dowson stated at the launch that the Coalition had no one leader.
+However, Dowson stated at the launch that the Coalition had no single leader.

 Golding had flown into Belfast in December 2012 to help co-ordinate protests over the decision by Belfast City Council to limit the flying of the Union flag over Belfast City Hall.
 Dowson had been prominent in the protests, and at the time of the launch, was awaiting trial for public order offences, as was another of the Coalition's founders, Willie Frazer.

 The website and logo of the Protestant Coalition closely resembled those of Britain First, although neither site explicitly mentioned an organisational link.